Infinitea-3/odin-recipes/README.md

 the hardest part of this project wasn't HTML

 06/19/22: Updated the homepage of the website with some CSS.
 Will go back and transform the other pages as time permits.

+06/27/22: Updated the homepage.
+Again.
+I'm sorry for whoever has to view this monstronsity, but I promise that I'll find ways to make it worse.